STEllAR-GROUP/hpx/docs/sphinx/manual/running_on_batch_systems.rst

 Most |hpx| applications are executed on parallel computers.
-These platforms typically provide integrated job management services that facilitate the allocation of computing resources for each parallel program. |hpx| includes out-of-the-box support for one of the most common job management systems, the Portable Batch System (PBS).
+These platforms typically provide integrated job management services that facilitate the allocation of computing resources for each parallel program. |hpx| includes support for one of the most common job management systems, the Portable Batch System (PBS).

 All PBS jobs require a script to specify the resource requirements and other